-FORCE is currently working towards a development of a comprehensive fish synthesis that will bring together existing knowledge of fish distribution, abundance, and use of the Minas Passage using existing literature from stock assessments, prior hydroacoustic surveys, acoustic telemetry-based surveys, as well as other relevant sources of information.
+FORCE is currently working towards a development of a comprehensive fish synthesis that will bring together existing knowledge of fish distribution, abundance, and use of the Minas Passage using existing literature from stock assessments, prior hydroacoustic surveys, acoustic telemetrybased surveys, as well as other relevant sources of information.
 This synthesis will focus on species of conservations concern, cultural relevance, and commercial and recreational value.
-The results of this synthesis project will be available later this year and will help to determine to what extent questions regarding fish and tidal energy project permitting have been answered and what the remaining knowledge gaps are.
-Graham Daborn at Acadia University is leading this work and a final report is expected early in 2023.
+The results of this synthesis project will be available in 2023 and will help to determine the extent to which questions regarding fish and tidal energy project permitting have been answered and identifying remaining knowledge gaps.
+Dr. Graham Daborn at Acadia University is leading this work and a final report is expected early in 2023.